khushnam-chauhan/ViewIt/README.md

 Please be patient.
 Sometimes website may take more than a minute to render after being inactive for over 50 minutes.
 Thank you for your understanding!
 This is an alternative URL for the site: https://watchit-production.up.railway.app.
 __________________________
--   ⚛️ Tech Stack: React.js, Node.js, Express.js, MongoDB, Tailwind CSS
+-   ⚛️ Tech Stack: React.js, Node.js, Express.js, MongoDB, Tailwind CSS, Vite
 -   🔐 Authentication with JWT
 -   🎬 Fetch Movies and Tv Show
 -   🔎 Search for Actors and Movies